-Today’s episode is all about discovering the impact of brand on your organization’s bottom line.
-While many companies want to focus their investment on Do-state marketing, it’s actually less expensive to invest in brand and build affinity earlier in the customer journey.
+Today’s episode is all about discovering the impact of brand advertising on your organization’s bottom line.
+While many companies want to focus their investment on Do-state marketing, it’s actually less expensive to invest in branding and build affinity earlier in the customer journey.

 What Do We Mean By Brand?
 (3:45 – 5:34)

 - Brand: the level of awareness and emotion toward an organization; also, how your audience perceives your organization